Salvatore Riina: Further controversies

 According to an FBI memo revealed in 2007, leaders of the Five Families voted in late 1986 on whether to issue a contract for the death of then U.S. Attorney for the Southern District of New York Rudy Giuliani.
 Heads of the Lucchese, Bonanno, and Genovese families rejected the idea, though Colombo and Gambino leaders, Carmine Persico and John Gotti, encouraged assassination.
 In 2014, it was revealed by former Sicilian Mafia member and informant, Rosario Naimo, that Riina had ordered a murder contract on Giuliani during the mid-1980s.
-Riina allegedly was suspicious of Giuliani's efforts prosecuting the American Mafia and was worried that he might have spoken with Italian anti-mafia prosecutors and politicians, including Giovanni Falcone and Paolo Borsellino, who were both murdered in 1992 in separate car bombings.
+Riina allegedly was suspicious of Giuliani's efforts to prosecute the American Mafia and was worried that he might have spoken with Italian anti-mafia prosecutors and politicians, including Giovanni Falcone and Paolo Borsellino, who were both murdered in 1992 in separate car bombings.
 According to Giuliani, the Sicilian Mafia offered $800,000 for his death during his first year as mayor of New York in 1994.

 In November 2009, Massimo Ciancimino – the son of Vito Ciancimino – said that Provenzano betrayed the whereabouts of Riina.
 Police sent maps of Palermo to Vito Ciancimino.
-One of these was delivered to Provenzano, then a mafia fugitive.
+One of these was delivered to Provenzano, then a Mafia fugitive.
 Ciancimino said the map was returned by Provenzano, who indicated the precise location of Riina's hiding place.

 Prison

 Riina was held in a maximum-security prison in Parma with limited contact with the outside world in order to prevent him from running his organization from behind bars.
-Over US$125,000,000 in assets were confiscated from Riina, and his vast mansion was also acquired by the crusading anti-Mafia mayor of Corleone in 1997.
+Assets were confiscated from Riina, and his vast mansion was also acquired by the anti-Mafia mayor of Corleone in 1997.
 The mansion was subsequently converted into a police office and opened in 2015.

-In total, Riina was given 26 life sentences and served his sentence in solitary confinement.
+In total, Riina was given 26 life sentences, and served his sentence in solitary confinement.

 In mid-March 2003, he underwent surgery for heart problems and in May of the same year he was admitted to a hospital in Ascoli Piceno due to a heart attack.
 Later that September, he was again hospitalized for heart problems.
 In 2006, he was transferred to the Opera prison in Milan and, again due to heart problems, was admitted to the San Paolo hospital in Milan.
 On 4 March 2014, he was hospitalized again.
 On 31 August 2014, newspapers reported that in November of the previous year, Riina was also threatening against Luigi Ciotti.

 In 2017, Riina's lawyers applied to the Bologna Surveillance Court for the deferral of the sentence to house arrest, submitting the precarious state of health of Riina as a reason.
 On 19 July, the Tribunal denied this request.